nikumar1206/daily_projects/w1d4/README.md

 Take any questions on Perilous Procs.
 Remind them that like nauseating numbers, some of the later problems are challening and can take a while to solve.

 Students should not feel discouraged if they were unable to reach a solution for some of these problems.
 Reassure them that if they were able to understand everything in the RSpec exercies, then they are in great shape for the course.

+## Elaborative Interrogation
+- What is the difference between a proc and a block?
+- Why do we want to use procs?
+- What is the purpose of byebug?
+- What is the purpose of RSpec?
+- What approach should you take when you encounter a bug or an error?